 Want to ask a question about the X-Card?
 Contact John Stavropoulos on G+.

 We all have our limits and boundaries.
 Lines and veils are different ways to handle those boundaries in play.

-- A line is a hard limit, and indicates the places we don’t want to go in our game.
+- A line is a hard limit and indicates the places we don’t want to explorw in our game.

 - A veil is a “pan away” or “fade to black” moment.
 When we veil something, we’re making it a part of the story, but keeping it out of the spotlight.
 Think of it as a way to still deal with certain themes while avoiding having to describe them in graphic detail.

 More about using Lines and Veils here.

 Want to ask a question about Lines and Veils?
 Contact Emily Care Boss on G+.

 These tools originally came to us from Nordic Larp and are frequently used by larpers to signal when content is becoming uncomfortable or dangerous.

-- Cut: When someone says “Cut,” it signals that the situation has ventured into territory that makes a player feel unsafe.
-When Cut is heard, all roleplaying must stop immediately and the game takes a short intermission as the facilitator and players involved work out how they can adjust the session to make it safer and better for everyone.
+- Cut: When someone says “Cut,” it signals that the situation has ventured into territory that makes a player feel unsafe, or even that a player is in danger of being physically hurt accidentally.
+When “Cut” is heard, all roleplaying must stop immediately and the game takes a short intermission as the facilitator and players involved work out how they can adjust the session to make it safer and better for everyone.

 - Brake: When someone says “Brake,” it signals that the current situation is going in a direction that the player is not comfortable with.
 It is the responsibility of the other players present to change the direction and/or reduce the intensity of play.

 Want to ask a question about Cut and Break?
 Contact Colin Fahrion on G+.

 The Door is Open